Simonmoush/alfredciii_containers/README.md

-# What we have so far
+## What we have so far
-Not much... but here's how i'm starting the pod right now
+Not much... but here's how I'm starting the pod right now

 ```bash
 podman-compose up -d --abort-on-container-exit